 - For greasy hair mint, rosemary, sage or lavender.

-These herbs can all be found at Mountain Rose Organic Herbs and Spices
+These herbs can all be found on my organic herbs and spices guide

 - Make herbal tea, using 2 tsp of your chosen dried herbs or 6 tbs of fresh to 1 pint of freshly boiled water.